Michael P. Reiman, PT, DPT, PhD

 • Diagnostic accuracy; Conservative and surgical treatment outcomes

-• Development of field expedient tests to predict overuse musculoskeletal injury
+• Development of field expedient tests to predict overuse of musculoskeletal injury

 Recent publications